-Roche has supported disaster relief efforts in a number of countries including Bosnia, Haiti, Japan, Malawi, Nepal, Pakistan, Peru and Philippines.
+Roche has supported disaster relief efforts in a number of countries including Bosnia, Haiti, Japan, Kenya, Malawi, Mozambique, Nepal, Pakistan, Peru, Philippines and Zimbabwe.

 In Cuba after Hurricane Irma in September 2017 caused extensive floods and damages, Roche supported development of the ambulatory oncology clinic infrastructure at the Hermanos Ameijeiras Hospital in Havana.

 - In Nigeria, eight years of conflict created a major humanitarian crisis affecting millions of people across the Lake Chad region.
 Roche was a major donor for the 2017 food crisis appeal of the International Committee of the Red Cross, which provided food rations to nearly 400,000 people and clean water to 213,00 displaced persons in north-east Nigeria and Middle Belt regions.